Sports Massage Therapist: Job Description, Requirements & Training Info

 After certification, a sports massage therapist has the option of joining the American Massage Therapy Association (AMTA).
 This membership allows sports massage therapists to network with potential employers and pursue continuing education.
 Membership in the AMTA also helps massage therapists to obtain liability insurance, which may be required by prospective employers.

-Related to Sports Massage Therapist: Job Description, Requirements and Training Info
+Related to Sports Massage Therapist: Job Description, Requirements & Training Info

 - Recently Updated